Back to Resources

 steeper than RightCapital.
 Retirement income depth, while broad, does

-not match purpose-built distribution tools.
-No guardrails-based spending
+not match platforms built around distribution.
+No guardrails-based

-methodology.
-Social Security optimization is built-in but not as highly
+spending methodology.
+Social Security optimization is built-in but not

 Best for: Advisors moving upmarket who need broader